Jinger Duggar’s Husband, Jeremy Vuolo, Begs For Jesus To ‘Come Quickly’ In Response To Tragedy

 “When Christ returns ‘He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.’
 (Revelation 21:4),” it read.

-Jeremy has tweeted about the Amber Guyger murder a few times, with his main focus being on the role religion played in her trial.
+Jeremy has tweeted about the Amber Guyger case a few times, with his main focus being on the role religion played in her trial.
 On October 3, he shared a short quote from Botham Jean’s brother, Brandt, who made headlines for telling the court that he had forgiven Guyger for killing his sibling.
 The moment brought the judge presiding over the trial to tears, and she granted his request when he asked if he could give Guyger a hug.

 Brandt Jean also told Amber Guyger to “Give your life to Christ,” which are the words Jeremy shared with his Twitter followers.
 He also retweeted the thoughts of conservative political pundit Allie Beth Stuckey, who complained about “the woke” being “upset by a black man forgiving a white woman.”